xinyu7/tornado/docs/guide/structure.rst

 # TODO: 这段暂时没理解

-This method may produce output normally via methods such as `~RequestHandler.write` and `~RequestHandler.render`.
 If the error was caused by an exception, an ``exc_info`` triple will be passed as a keyword argument (note that this exception is not guaranteed to be the current exception in `sys.exc_info`, so